-Most medical expenses are incurred due to accidents or falls.
-Here is a list of accident-prone activities, and some tips on how you can lessen the risks:
+Most medical expenses are incurred as a result of accidents or falls.
+Here is a list of some of the most accidents that can happen during travel, and useful tips on how you can reduce such risks:

-As you travel around the world, you will have a never-ending list of extreme adventures to try.
+Extreme adventures As you travel around the world, you will have a never-ending list of extreme adventures to try.
 However, the excitement of new experiences can lead to overlooking normal safety precautions.
-There are even instances when experienced travellers fall prey to accidents due to various reasons such as negligence, alcohol, or even drugs.
+Even the most experienced travellers can fall prey to accidents due to various reasons such as negligence, alcohol, or even drugs.

-Aside from ensuring that you are physically and mentally ready for the challenge, it wouldn’t also hurt to do a little research on how to prepare for these extreme adventures.
-Things such as the types of safety equipment you should be wearing, the safety record and equipment of the provider should not be taken for granted.
+Aside from ensuring that you are physically and mentally ready for the challenges, it also wouldn’t hurt to do a little research on how to prepare for these extreme adventures.
+Your checks should include the types of safety equipment you should be wearing, the provider’s safety record and the quality of equipment, none of which should be taken for granted.
 You might also want to check if your travel insurance covers extreme adventures before signing up.

-Scuba diving can be very dangerous, but the risks could be lessened if you are properly conditioned and prepared to try this adventure.
-Studies show that the most significant cause of death during diving is heart disease.
-So before signing up for this activity, talk to your physician and ask for a medical examination (if necessary) to ensure that you are fit to take the challenge.
+Scuba diving Scuba diving can be very dangerous, but you can lower the risks by properly conditioning and preparing for the adventure.
+Talk to your physician and ask for a medical examination (if necessary) to ensure that you are fit to engage in this activity before signing up.

-Mountaineering has its own share of danger for travellers.
-The changing weather, the unpredictable terrain, and the thin air are just some of the reasons why you are advised to take the necessary precautions before climbing a mountain.
-Aside from these causes, accidents such as being pushed over by a passing mule or a yak or falling into crevasses may also happen.
+Mountaineering Mountaineering has its own share of danger for travellers.
+The changing weather, unpredictable terrain, and thin air are just some of the reasons why you are advised to take necessary precautions before climbing a mountain.
 To avoid these mishaps, always listen to your body and follow your guides’ instructions.
 Gear up and be attentive by following sensible safety precautions.
-Do not fall prey to peer pressure to continue the climb when your body is already under extreme strain.
+Do not succumb to peer pressure and continue the climb when your body is already under extreme strain.

-The risk of drowning is much higher in a swimming pool than in open water.
-Some of the main factors which increase the risk of drowning include lack of close supervision of kids or weak swimmers while swimming, lack of knowledge and skills in swimming and sometimes even alcohol use.
-Another tip to keep in mind is to always follow the rules and regulations in the holiday destination.
-Remember that lifeguards may not be your saviours during accidents.
-While out at sea, one of the most important ways to avoid drowning is to practice staying afloat in case you are unable to reach land immediately.
+Swimming The risk of drowning is high in both swimming pools and open water.
+Some of the main factors that can increase the risk of drowning include lack of close supervision of children and weak swimming skills - including as a result of alcohol consumption.
+Another tip is always to follow the rules and regulations in the holiday destination.
+Keep in mind that lifeguards may not be able to prevent accidents.

-This is not just for drivers but also for pedestrians and cyclists.
-Vehicular accidents and cars accidentally hitting pedestrians are the biggest threats for travellers.
-Remembering to check left and right before crossing will really save your life.
-Road accidents occur more frequently in developing countries since vehicles in these countries may not have seatbelts or have less than well-maintained breaks.
+Driving This is relevant not just for drivers but also for pedestrians and cyclists.
+Checking left and right before crossing can be a simple life-saving step.
+Road accidents occur more frequently in developing countries since vehicles in these countries may not have seatbelts or are more likely to be in suboptimal condition.
 Wearing a seat belt reduces the risk of a fatal injury by up to 50% for front seat occupants and 75% for those in the rear.